maximlt/guide_script_to_command_line/README.md

-# WIP - Turn a simple Python script into command line tool made available in a conda environment
+# Mini-Guide: Turn a simple Python script into command line tool made available in a conda environment

 ## Intro